- 09 January 2019

 RMN Jobs in the NHS and Private Sectors

-There are lots of RMN jobs advertised at the moment, in both the public and private sectors for both experienced and newly qualified mental health nurses.
+There are lots of RMN jobs advertised at the moment, in both the public and private sectors.
+Here's a brief outline of the difference between these employment options.

 Mental health nursing jobs are now almost entirely advertised online, and it’s becoming increasingly rare to find nursing recruitment happening in the pages of the local paper.

 Both private and public sector recruiters chose to advertise RMN jobs online because they can include more information about the job than they could do in print, and hopefully get a better quantity of relevant applications.

 The range of mental health nurse jobs available varies hugely from clinical to care home, from secure inpatient service to community mental health team.

 Mental health nurses work within all sectors of society and the opportunities for a rewarding career in mental health nursing are very varied.

 Public sector mental health nurses have the opportunity to work in many different areas within the NHS.

 In most cases, as long as you don’t take a break between jobs, you can continue achieve unbroken NHS service even when moving between trusts.